MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/ome-faq.md

 ## <a name="will-the-previous-version-of-ome-be-deprecated"></a>La versione precedente di OME sarà deprecata?

-È ancora possibile usare la versione precedente di OME, che non sarà deprecata al momento.
-Tuttavia, è consigliabile che le organizzazioni usino la nuova e migliorata soluzione OME.
+You can still use the previous version of OME, it will not be deprecated at this time.
+Tuttavia, è consigliabile che le organizzazioni utilizzino la nuova e migliorata soluzione OME.
 I clienti che non hanno già distribuito OME non possono configurare una nuova distribuzione della versione precedente di OME.

 ## <a name="my-organization-uses-active-directory-rights-management-can-i-use-this-functionality"></a>L'organizzazione utilizza Active Directory Rights Management, è possibile utilizzare questa funzionalità?